 Watch the group’s initial founding statement from 2012 here, and their video for the 2020 GYA e-Annual General Meeting here.

-Koen Vermier was nominated to join the InterAcademy Partnership working group on “Strengthening Research Evaluation: A Global Assessment and Dialogue”.
 The Scientific Excellence Working Group continues to work together with the InterAcademy Partnership (IAP), ICS, ALLEA, the JRC, and several European Commission Expert Groups to drive change in the perception and measurement of scientific excellence.
-These collaborations have led to significant results that are impacting policy on a local, regional as well as global level (see the section “outcomes”).
+These collaborations have led to significant results that are impacting policy on a local, regional as well as global level (see Outcomes section below).

 In May 2023, the GYA-IAP-ISC synthesis paper on the Future of Research Evaluation was published, to which group co-leads and members had contributed at various stages.
 Co-lead Carlo D’Ippoliti and alumna Shaheen Motala-Timol had served on the Scoping Group with IAP and ISC representatives to produce the report.